vidarsko/llmteaching/docs/literature_search.en.md

 # Literature search

-This page provides resources for conducting literature searches with LLMs.
+Doing literature search with LLMs is powerful.